Topics The "2021 Meeting of Code Administration Managers and Practitioners" was held

 Mr. Shota Nohara

-Finally, he explained the "surcharge system," "measure orders," and "establishment of legal compliance systems" related to advertising in the revised Pharmaceuticals and Medical Devices Act (Pharmaceutical Affairs Agency Act), which went into effect on August 1, 2021.
+Finally, he explained the "surcharge system," "measure orders," and "establishment of a legal compliance system" in relation to advertising under the revised Pharmaceuticals and Medical Devices Law (Pharmaceutical Affairs Agency Law), which went into effect on August 1, 2021.

-Mr. Tokuo Tanaka, Executive Director of the Pharmaceutical Manufacturers Association of Japan (PMAJ), expressed his appreciation for the participation in this meeting of code management officers and code practitioners, and thanked the special speaker, Mr. Kata Futa Nohara, Advertising Supervisor.
+JPMA Executive Director Tokuo Tanaka expressed his appreciation for the participation in this meeting of code administration managers and code practitioners, and thanked the special speaker, Advertising Advisor Katuta Nohara.
 He then reported on the following three points.

-First, he mentioned the "FY2020 Monitoring Report on Sales Information Provision Activities," which was issued on August 18, and reported that the quality of information provision has improved due to the increase in online interviews with medical professionals and the increased attendance of senior staff and academic staff as a result of the Corona disaster, On the other hand, he stated that it was very disappointing that inappropriate information provision was still pointed out this time.
+First, he mentioned the "FY 2020 Report on the Monitoring of Sales Information Provision Activities" issued on August 18, and reported that the quality of information provision had improved due to the increase in online interviews with medical professionals and the increased attendance of senior staff and academic staff as a result of the Corona disaster, On the other hand, he stated that it was very disappointing that inappropriate information provision was still pointed out this time.

-Secondly, he reported that two member companies were disciplined at the September 16 general meeting of the PharmaCorp Standing Committee and that, in response, the committee was asked to re-enforce the "Basic Approach to Support for Clinical Research by Pharmaceutical Companies," a notice issued in 2014 by the PharmaCorp.
+Second, he reported that two member companies were disciplined at the September 16 meeting of the JPMA's standing members' Assembly and that, in response, the JPMA was asked to re-enforce the JPMA's 2014 notice, "Basic Idea on the Way of Supporting Clinical Research by Pharmaceutical Companies".

 Third, in his opening remarks at the "2021 MR Forum" held by the MR Certification Center on August 26, he reported that he proposed that MR be translated as "proper use promoter" (a person in charge of providing information to promote the proper use of the company's pharmaceutical products) instead of "pharmaceutical information officer.